 - Uluwatu and the Kecak and Fire Dance – Uluwatu is home to scary ass monkeys.
 Don’t say I didn’t warn you.
 The Sacred Money Forest in Ubud might toot your horn if you love the rapid little beasts.
 I do not.
 However, Uluwatu is home to a beautiful temple on the cliffs and the infamous Kecak and Fire Dance.
 Watch the story of the Ramayana come alive.
-You can read my full post here.

 - Tanah Lot – A temple on the water, be sure to check the tide times or you will only spy this famous beauty from afar.
 Like me.
-You can read a glimpse of my experience here.

 - Ubud – Although taken over by tourists and expats, Ubud is still a little gem of culture, yoga, writing, and a retreat from the tourist beaches.
 Ubud is all Eat, Pray, Love too, and back in 2009, I met the wayan from the novel.
-Read all about it here.

 Unfortunately but not surprisingly, our visit took a devastating blow after Uluwatu.
 I blame the monkeys.
 Cursed flying rats from hell.

 The Art Of Food Poisoning